lukifer23/Matrix0/EXTERNAL_ENGINES.md

 3. Verify configuration syntax
 4. Test with minimal configuration first

 The external engine integration is designed to be robust and maintainable, providing Matrix0 with access to world-class chess engines for training and evaluation.
+The system has been thoroughly tested and is production-ready for competitive training and evaluation workflows.